-County and District Sales Tax - A improved local economy helped boost county and district sales tax revenues by 1.8% and 3.3% respectively for FY'12.
+County and District Sales Tax - An improved local economy helped boost county sales tax revenues by 6% but the district sales tax revenues dipped by 2% as compared to FY13.
 District sales tax is earmarked for debt payment on the new Opp Elementary School.
+As a result, other local sources are used to supplement the district sales tax to meet our debt obligation.

-Student Enrollment - The latest student enrollment figure, as of the 2011-2012 twenty day (after Labor Day) report was 1,324.7 students.
-This indicates a decrease in enrollment of 32.75 students over the prior year.
-The largest decrease in average daily membership is at Opp High School.
-Continued declining enrollment will impact the systems state funding.
+Student Enrollment - The latest student enrollment figure, as of the 2012-2013 twenty day (after Labor Day) report was 1,262.50 students.
+This is a decrease in enrollment of over 62 students from the prior year.
+Declining student enrollment continues to be a concern as it directly impacts funding.

 Medical and Retirement Costs - Employee health insurance is provided through the Public Education Employees' Health Insurance Program (PEEHIP).
-PEEHIP employer cost is \$714 per employee per month for fiscal year 2012.
-Employer contributions to the Teachers Retirement System (TRS) are 10 percent.
+PEEHIP employer cost is \$714 per employee per month for fiscal year 2013.
+Employer contributions to the Teachers Retirement System (TRS) are 10.08 percent.
 The Board must use local funds to pay the salary-related benefit costs not paid by state and federal funds.